dspencer80/gold_silver/readme.md

  --gold_price.csv
  --silver_price.csv

- # Features I used from project requirements
+ # FEATURES I USED FROM PROJECT REQUIREMENTS

  1. Read in data from a csv file.
  2. Use built-in pandas or numpy